Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

 }
 ```

-Nice everything works and it's typed.
+Everything works and it's typed.
+Beautiful.
 We can go home now...
 Well not so fast my friends!

-Our `Button` defaultProps are not typed at all, because type checker just cannot infer types from generic class extentions to its static properties.
+Our `Button`s `defaultProps` are not typed at all, because type checker cannot infer types from generic class extentions definition to its static properties.

 What does that even mean?

 * you can set anything to your `static defaultProps`
-* your are defining same things on 2 places ( types and implementation )
+* your are defining same things twice ( types and implementation )

-Not typed defaultProps:
+No type checking for defaultProps:

 ![Button with default props not type safe](./img/button-default-props-0.1.gif)

-We can fix this by extracting `color` and `type` type properties to separate type and then use type intersection with mapping our defaults to be optional via `Partial` mapped type helper.
+We can fix this by extracting `color` and `type` type properties to separate type and then use type intersection by mapping our defaults to be optional via `Partial` mapped type helper from ts standard library.

-With that we need to explicitly annotate our `static defaultProps: DefaultProps` which will get us proper type safety/DX within our implementation!
+Then we need to explicitly annotate our `static defaultProps: DefaultProps` which will get us proper type safety/DX within our defaultProps implementation!

 ```tsx
 type Props = {